armbian/documentation/docs/User-Guide_Fine-Tuning.md

 	apt-get --download-only dist-upgrade
 	apt-get dist-upgrade

 # How to upgrade from Ubuntu Trusty to Xenial?

 	apt-get install update-manager-core
 	do-release-upgrade -d
   	# further to xenial
 	apt-get dist-upgrade

+# How to downgrade a package via apt-get?

+This is useful when you need to fall back to previous kernel version.

+	apt-get install linux-image-sun8i=5.13

+This example is for H3 legacy kernel.
+Check [this page](http://www.armbian.com/kernel/) for others.

 # How to toggle boot output?